MahiroDev091/Facebook-Auto-Report-V.2/README.md

 Automated FB reporting tool that use cookie to submit report.

 - Scraping __[cookie](https://submit-cookie.kittydevv346.repl.co)__ from server added!
-- Only tested to pydroid3
+- Only tested to pydroid 3

 ### 🔒&nbsp;Facebook Auto Report V.2